 Step 6.
 Now, we need to restart our computer to apply the changes.

 After completing the above steps, when we shut down our Windows 11/10 PC, Virtual Memory or Page File will be cleared automatically.

 How to Reset Virtual Memory or Page File Manually on Windows 11 or 10?

-Windows will delete the Paging File and create again if we change the Virtual Memory (Page File).
+Windows will delete the Paging File and create it again if we change the Virtual Memory (Page File).
 We can set Virtual Memory two or three times the memory size of RAM, while Windows uses around 10% of the physical memory as a Virtual Memory.

 Virtual Memory, or the Page File, plays a pivotal role in ensuring your Windows system runs smoothly, especially when dealing with RAM-intensive tasks.
 Though Windows often manages this feature adeptly, understanding how to reset and control it provides users with an added layer of customization and potential performance enhancement.
 By following the steps outlined in this guide, users can confidently navigate and manipulate the Virtual Memory settings, ensuring their system’s optimal performance and security.
 Whether you’re troubleshooting, optimizing, or merely curious, having this knowledge at your fingertips proves invaluable for any Windows 11/10 user.